orpazco/DataGenerator/README.md

 <img src="images/pic3.jpg">

 ### Send Json File
-To send a raw json file to the server send a POST request via `/createTable` method
+To send an event json to the server send a POST request containing the json to the `/createTable` path:
 ```
 localhost:8080/createTable
 ```
-* To send nore than one json file wrapped it with `"data"` array:
+* To send more than one json file wrapped it with `"data"` array:
 ```json
 {
   "data": [{